-• Listing of Products and/or Services

-- Campaign finance disclosure compliance services identify candidates and political committees who are required by law to file financial disclosure reports and review filed reports for completeness - Filing requirements assistance services provide support to filers in the accurate and timely filing of disclosure reports.
-Also assist filers in defining the requirements and content of the reports. - Filing software services provide filing software (known as VAFiling) and approve standards for the preparation and transmittal by electronic means of the reports of contributions and expenditures from 3rd party software vendors software. - O Public disclosure services publish filed reports to web for public consumption - o Public information services provide general information to the public about disclosure activities - Disclosure Training Services provide training to county and city election officials on how to administer the campaign finance laws for local county/city candidates - Compliance Training Services provide training to candidates and political committee treasurers in disclosure and reporting requirements
+- Factors Impacting the Products and/or Services: [Nothing entered] - Anticipated Changes to the Products and/or Services [Nothing entered] - Listing of Products and/or Services - Campaign finance disclosure compliance services identify candidates and political committees who are required by law to file financial disclosure reports and review filed reports for completeness - Filing requirements assistance services provide support to filers in the accurate and timely filing of disclosure reports.
+Also assist filers in defining the requirements and content of the reports. - Filing software services provide filing software (known as VAFiling) and approve standards for the preparation and transmittal by electronic means of the reports of contributions and expenditures from 3rd party software vendors software. - $\circ\,$ Public disclosure services publish filed reports to web for public consumption - o Public information services provide general information to the public about disclosure activities - Disclosure Training Services provide training to county and city election officials on how to administer the campaign finance laws for local county/city candidates o Compliance Training Services - provide training to candidates and political committee treasurers in disclosure and reporting requirements